hydro-project/hydroflow/book/example_8_chat_server.md

 The core logic of the client consists of three dataflow pipelines shown below.

 1. The first pipeline is the "bootstrap" alluded to above.
-It starts with `source_iter` operator on a single, opaque "unit" (`()`) value.
-This value is available when the client begins, which means this pipeline runs immediately on startup, and generates a single `ConnectRequest` message which is sent to the server.
+It starts with `source_iter` operator that operates over a single, opaque "unit" (`()`) value.
+This value is available when the client begins, which means this pipeline runs once, immediately on startup, and generates a single `ConnectRequest` message which is sent to the server.

 2. The second pipeline reads from `source_stdin` and sends messages to the server.
 It differs from our echo-server example in the use of a `cross_join` with `inbound_chan[acks]`.
 In principle, this cross-join is like that of the server: it forms pairs between all messages and all servers that send a `ConnectResponse` ack.